 2 tablespoons rice flour

-Preheat the oven to 180°C. Lightly grease Ø 22 cm baking dish with oil.
+Preheat the oven to 180°C. Lightly grease Ø 22 cm baking dish with oil/butter.

-In a heavy pan, sauté carrots, orange juice, orange zest, sugar, salt and cinnamon about 5-7 minutes over medium heat until tender.
+In a heavy pan, sauté carrots with orange juice and zest, sugar, salt and cinnamon about 5-7 minutes over medium heat until tender.
 In a blender/food processor cup combine cottage cheese and eggs.
 Process until smooth.
 Add carrots to the cottage cheese.
 Mix well.
 Sift in rice flour.
 Stir in raisins.
 Pour the mixture into the baking dish.
 Sprinkle with almond flakes.
 Bake about 30 minutes until golden around the edges.
 Serve hot or cooled with granola, berries, fruit, yogurt or crème fraîche.